 - 13. (fieldwork) After the ERA has approved the audit or review plan, the auditor performs the audit or review fieldwork. - 14. (draft audit or review report) The auditor prepares the draft audit or review report.
 The auditor must submit the draft audit or review report to the ERA for approval. - 15. (consultation with licensee) The ERA reviews the draft audit or review report and provides a copy of the draft report, and the ERA's comments on the draft report, to the licensee.
 The ERA will invite the licensee to provide comments on the draft report by the due date determined by the ERA.
 The ERA will forward the comments to the auditor, who may submit a revised draft report to the ERA.
 This process is repeated until the audit or review report is finalised.
-Although the ERA will try to agree the scope and content of the audit or review report with the licensee, the ERA may approve the report without the licensee's agreement. - 16. (post-audit or post-review implementation plan) When the ERA has received the final audit or review report, the ERA will forward a copy of the report to the licensee.
-If applicable, the ERA will request the licensee to submit a post-audit or post-review implementation plan
+Although the ERA will try to agree the scope and content of the audit or review report with the licensee, the ERA may approve the report without the licensee's agreement.

-39 For example if there is a need to discuss any areas of special focus that have been identified by the ERA.
+139 For example if there is a need to discuss any areas of special focus that have been identified by the ERA.